Rduffard/se_project_react/README.md

 - Filtering an array of clothing items to suggest clothing based on temperature.
 - Use of modals for adding clothing items to the array.

+**Backend**

+- This project has a mock json server at port 3001 and does not have a backend.
+This has caused confusion for reviews, so I figured I'd put this note here.

 **Project Pitch**

 - Check out [this video](https://drive.google.com/file/d/1lOvhz-yUweDTbH13ihY3znS_lLQI0J90/view?usp=drive_link), where I describe my